-- The Early Career Ocean Professionals Programme (ECOP) of the Ocean Decade aims to support young professionals by providing them with a global network and ensuring knowledge transfer, opportunities for sharing, and collective participation in the international ocean dialogue.
-In 2020, the Programme launched a survey to which 1400 ECOPs replied, stating that network and information, and training and mentoring were among their top needs and expectations.
-Organised in Regional and National Nodes and Task Teams, the ECOP Programme intends to directly develop but also promote relevant training events and mentoring opportunities for ECOPs worldwide. - The International Ocean Institute (IOI) is active in ocean capacity development, and particularly ocean governance, since its creation in the 1970s; it organises (online) training courses, master programmes, summer schools, tailored workshops, offers scholarships and sponsorships, etc. The trainings mostly target developing countries and focus on regional perspectives; they are conducted at the national level through national training centres and partners, in the respective country's main language. - The Partnership for Observation of the Global Ocean (POGO) and the Scientific Committee on Oceanic Research (SCOR) are two international nonprofit organisations with capacity development activities regarding ocean observation, particularly towards developing countries.
-Founded in 1999, POGO implements various training programmes for early career scientists from developing countries, especially the 10-month operational oceanography programme of the Nippon Foundation-POGO Centre of Excellence, dedicated each year to 10 postgraduate students, or the Visiting Fellowship programme in partnership with the Scientific Committee on Oceanic Research (SCOR).
+- The Early Career Ocean Professional (ECOP) programme of the Ocean Decade aims to support young professionals by providing them with a global network and ensuring knowledge transfer, opportunities for sharing, and collective participation in the international ocean dialogue.
+In 2020, the programme launched a survey to which 1400 ECOPs replied, stating that network and information and training and mentoring were among their top needs and expectations.
+Organised in regional and national nodes and task teams, the ECOP programme intends to directly develop but also promote relevant training events and mentoring opportunities for ECOPs worldwide. - The International Ocean Institute (IOI) has been active in ocean capacity development, and particularly ocean governance, since its creation in the 1970s; e.g. it organises (online) training courses, master programmes, summer schools, and tailored workshops and offers scholarships and sponsorships.
+The training mostly targets developing countries and focusses on regional perspectives; it is conducted at the national level through national training centres and partners in the respective country's main language. - The Partnership for Observation of the Global Ocean (POGO) and the Scientific Committee on Oceanic Research (SCOR) are two international non-profit organisations with capacity development activities regarding ocean observation, particularly towards developing countries.
+Founded in 1999, POGO implements various training programmes for early career scientists from developing countries, especially the 10-month operational oceanography programme of the Nippon Foundation-POGO Centre of Excellence, dedicated each year to 10 postgraduate students, or the visiting fellowship programme - in partnership with the SCOR.
 The latter was founded in 1957 by the International Science Council (ISC) to foster interdisciplinary research related to the ocean.
-Among its capacity development activities, it particularly organises the Visiting Scholars Programme, supporting ocean scientists to teach and provide mentoring in developing countries' ocean science institutions.
-Such partnership programme (also organised by POGO some years ago) had revealed providing several long-term benefits among which avoiding a 'brain-drain' from early career scientists, enabling the visiting scientists to gain a better understanding of the existing gaps in the hosting countries, and likely increasing their willingness to pursue their involvement (Urban and Seevave, 2021).
+Among its capacity development activities, it particularly organises the visiting scholars programme, supporting ocean scientists to teach and provide mentoring in developing countries' ocean science institutions.
+Such a partnership programme (also organised by POGO some years ago) revealed several long-term benefits, among which avoiding a "brain-drain" from early career scientists, enabling the visiting scientists to gain a better understanding of the existing gaps in the hosting countries and likely increasing their willingness to pursue their involvement (Urban and Seeyave, 2021).